Meet the Team

 Founder & Director

-Natalie finished her PhD in Physics at the University of Exeter in September 2019, and started setting up the Exeter Science Centre as soon as her thesis was submitted.
-She has been a passionate science communicator during her PhD and undergraduate Masters degree, leading many workshops, outreach events and giving talks to schools and the public.
-She has also taught, coached and mentored many students from A-Level to University level alongside her studies.
+Natalie finished her PhD in Physics at the University of Exeter in September 2019, and started officially setting up the Exeter Science Centre as soon as her thesis was submitted.
+She is passionate about engaging the public with research-level science, and during her PhD and undergraduate Masters degree she led many workshops, outreach events and giving talks to schools and the public.
+She also taught, coached and mentored many students from A-Level to University level alongside her studies.
 Prior to this, she was a Trainee consulting engineer, studying part-time towards a BEng in Building Services Engineering, with a specialism in building physics and sustainability.

 Dr Alice Mills